 What are the Benin Bronzes and why are they important?
 Explore the significance of the controversial treasures

 What are the Benin Bronzes, and how much do you know about them?
-Bronwen Everill gives us a primer as to when and how these works of art were taken from Benin, and the complicated question of repatriating them
+Bronwen Everill gives us a primer as to when and how these works of art were taken from Benin, a city in the south of modern Nigeria, and the complicated question of repatriating them

 The Benin Bronzes are a collection of more than 3,000 figures and other decorative pieces looted by the British in 1897.
 Today they are housed in at least 161 public and private collections scattered around the world.

 In August 2022, the Horniman museum in London announced it will return its collection of Benin Bronzes to Nigeria.
 It makes the Horniman the first government-funded institution to hand back artefacts looted by British forces in 1897.
 Meanwhile Oxford and Cambridge Universities recently announced that between them they would return more than 200 objects taken from Benin City, including bronzes.

 The Nigerian government made a request for the repatriation of the objects in January 2022.
 The country plans to house repatriated bronzes in the Edo Museum of West African Art, due to open in 2025.

 Eve Salomon, chair of the Horniman museum in London, said: “The evidence is very clear that these objects were acquired through force, and external consultation supported our view that it is both moral and appropriate to return their ownership to Nigeria.”